Weald and Downland Living Museum: School

 This building dates from the 19th century, and was used as a school for educating poor children in the early part of that century.
 It was originally built at West Wittering and is of brick and flint construction with a tiled roof.

 Stable

 The stable dates from the mid-18th century and was originally built at Watersfield, Sussex.
 It is timber-framed, clad in weatherboarding and has a peg tile roof.
 The building can house up to five horses or oxen.

 Shelter shed

 The open-fronted shelter shed was originally built at Coldwaltham, West Sussex.

 Smithy

 The smithy was built in the mid-19th century.
 It was originally at Southwater, Sussex.

 Treadwheel

 The treadwheel dates from the early 17th century.
 It was probably not worked by a horse due to its size.
 The treadwheel is housed in a small timber-framed building with a thatched roof and was originally built at Catherington, Hampshire.

+Tindalls Cottage

+Tindalls Cottage, dating from around 1700–1725, is an oak-framed building with a tiled roof and gable-end chimney, originally from Ticehurst, East Sussex.
+It was dismantled in 1974 before the cronstruction of the Bewl Water reservoir.
+The name of the cottage is derived from the family occupying the house from 1748 to 1806.